Push Data from ArcGIS Survey123 to an Application in Real-time with Webhooks

 Click Apply.

-In the Log action, you should now be able to select the webhook.feature attribute for the Formatted Message.
+In the Log action's Formatted Message, you should now be able to select the attribute webhook.feature under Webhook.
 Select it and click Apply.

-Run the automation and submit a test form again.
+Click Debug to start the automation in Debug mode again.
+Submit another test form.
 The automation log message will be filtered to just the feature attribute value.
-Copy this new JSON because we will need it in an upcoming step.
+Copy this new JSON from the log because we will need it in an upcoming step.
 Your feature attribute contents should look similar to the code snippet below.
-The webhook.feature attribute is the only output attribute we’re interested in, since it contains the necessary data to generate a point geometry with all attributes.
+The webhook.feature attribute is the only output attribute we’re interested in, since it contains the necessary geometry, attribute, and attachment data.

 {